 Historic Rose Garden

-The Washington Oak, estimated to be between 200 and 300 years old, has withstood the test of time.
+The Washington Oak, estimated to be between 200-300 years old, has withstood the test of time.
 The live oak tree is one of Florida's oldest and sturdiest trees, able to withstand hurricane-force winds, fires, droughts and floods.
 The enormous tree at the center of the gardens provides shade and beauty for thousands of park visitors.